 Part 4A of the Financial Services and Markets Act 2000 (FSMA) sets out the requirements of new firm authorisations and the Threshold Conditions that firms must meet at authorisation and on an ongoing basis.

-We may vary or cancel a firm’s permission if it does not start a regulated activity for which it has permission within 12 months of permission being given.
+Please note we may vary or cancel a firm’s permission if it does not start a regulated activity for which it has permission within 12 months of permission being given.